vikashoo7/Question/AWS.md

                   Destination(0.0.0.0/0) ----> Target(NAT-Gateway-Name)

        * How to configure 100 of VPC which are in different  region?
+            How to peer the 2 VPC?
+            How to design the VPC echo system?
+            What is the difference between NACL and route table?
+            How to connect 2 VPC?
+            What is transite gateway?
+            How to configure aws backup policy?
+            How to configure VPN?
+            How to connect 2 VPC with using peering?
 S3
 ---
        * Where is S3 logs stored?